deengames/blog/src/posts/2017/april/2017-04-21-control-your-tongue-released.md

 We created this game over a month, as a collaborative effort with a new developer.
 This early version ships with only one makharij (jawf / oral-cavity).
 InshaAllah we plan to add more over the coming months.

-We hope you enjoy it and benefit it!
+We hope you enjoy it and benefit from it!
 As usual, drop us your comments here (or on Facebook) and let us know what you think.